 What is nifedipine?

-Nifedipine belong to a group of medications called calcium channel blockers.
-It is used to treat high blood pressure (hypertension) and chest pain (angina).
-Sometimes it is used to stop labor before 37 weeks of pregnancy (preterm delivery).
-Some brand names for nifedipine are Procardia®, Adalat CC ®, and Afeditab CR ®.
+Nifedipine is a medication that been used to treat high blood pressure (hypertension), irregular heartbeat (cardiac arrhythmia) and chest pain (angina).
+It also has been used to stop labor before 37 weeks of pregnancy (preterm labor).
+Nifedipine is part of a group of medications called calcium channel blockers.
+Some brand names for nifedipine are Procardia®, Adalat CC ®, Afeditab CR ®.

 I take nifedipine.
 Can it make it harder for me to get pregnant?